-- In this section we are providing a M-W-F summary of the current changes in the Situation Report.
+- In this section we are providing a summary of the current changes in the Situation Report on Tuesdays & Fridays.
 For a PDF of the full Situation Report click on the link to the right.
-To receive these daily updates via email, sign up for alerts here or view email version here.
+To receive these updates via email, sign up at www.VoiceofVashon.org/alertsignup or view current email version here.
 See archived items in the PDF section to the right on this Situation Report page.

 Current Virus Statistics: